 The city of Compton is taking the first steps towards re-establishing the city’s credit rating.
 Agenda item #9, on January 9, 2018, council agenda, was for a contract totaling $850,000 to produce audits for FY’s 2013-2017.
 It was also noted during the same council meeting that the finance department is short seven employees.

 The last audit that an accounting firm attempted to sign off on was in 2011.
-In July 2012 the city was warned about their failure to provide an audit which included an independent auditors opinion.
-As a direct result, the city lost their credit rating, when both Standard & Poors & Moody suspended ratings of the city’s bonds.
+In July 2012 the city was warned about its failure to provide an audit that included an independent auditor’s opinion.
+As a direct result, the city lost its credit rating, when both Standard & Poors & Moody suspended ratings of the city’s bonds.

 auditors declined to provide an opinion on the city’s redevelopment agency’s audit,” S&P said.
 “The independent auditors wrote that due to allegations of waste, fraud, and abuse of public monies, as well as a lack of city responses to the auditors’ inquiries, the scope of their work did not enable them to express an opinion.

 Between 2012-2016 the city changed city managers and controllers nearly seven times.